jacktherock/QuizApplication/README.md

   INSERT INTO 'quiz_exam'('id', 'Question', 'Option1', 'Option2', 'Option3', 'Option4', 'Answer') VALUES ('[value-1]','[value-2]','[value-3]','[value-4]','[value-5]','[value-6]','[value-7]')
 ```

- - Then on app's homepage questions will appear with their options.
+ - Then on app's homepage, questions will appear with their options.

 ## Contributor